Making Art on Commission: Tips for Artists

 Don't automatically refuse a commission because you think it "violates your artistic integrity" or you don't like a certain aspect of what they want you to create (even though you're perfectly capable of creating it).
 At least hear the person out.
 For example, early in his career a well-known watercolorist painted a series of oil paintings of pigs for a bed and breakfast hotel because he needed the money.
 He became plenty successful over the years and would never accept such a commission today, but back then he took the job in order to survive as an artist.
 And that's exactly what he did.

 Ultimately, you decide what you're willing to put up with when working on commission.
 Some artists will take an obvious risk based on how badly they need the money or want to have their art in a particular collection.
 Then again, rejecting the commission and maintaining peace of mind may be more important than a paycheck.
 Whatever the plan, do your homework ahead of time.
 The better prepared you are and the better you understand what you're getting into, the better you'll be able to cope once you get into it.

-Are you being offered a commission, but aren't sure whether to accept it, how to price it or what the arrangement should be?
+Are you being offered a commission but aren't sure whether to take it, how to price it or what the arrangement should be?
 I can help.
-Call me at 415.931.7875 or email email@example.com either to make an appointment or with any questions you might have about my services.
+Call 415.931.7875 or email email@example.com either to make an appointment or with any questions you might have about my services.

 Services for Artists and Collectors

 - Art Consulting From Me Helps You >>